Why: Photographing Geladas from an Artistic Perspective

 As we wrote in this article, the gelada is a very anthropomorphic monkey.
-It is very easy for a being to identify behaviors that are like those of humans.
+It is easy to identify behaviors that possess human characteristics.

-The monkeys communicate a lot with each other.
-When we spend several hours a day to photograph, we hear a multitude of sounds emitted by animals that move nonchalantly in the meadows.
+The monkeys often communicate with each other.
+When we spend several hours a day on site, we hear a multitude of sounds emitted by animals that move nonchalantly in the meadows.
 Many reactions follow these sounds.
-These sounds are not only for adults but also for children.
-It is an amazing sight to see a female hunt her baby.
+These sounds are intended not only for adults but also for children.
+It is an amazing sight to see a female chase after her baby.

-The gelada is also called lion monkey because males have a large mane around the upper part of their body.
+The gelada is also called the lion monkey because males have a large mane surrounding the upper part of their body.
 This mane is a wonderful pretext for making backlit photographs.
-The effects of iridescence obtained allow a development of the bodies and the power of the monkeys.
+The effects of this iridescence highlights body development and emphasizes the power of the monkeys.

 Females do not have manes, but they have an advantage over males.
-Their eyes are very expressive and very well cleared.
+Their eyes are very expressive and full of emotion.
 They are perfect for making beautiful portraits.

-Black and white also brings that touch of timelessness that we always want to put forward in our artistic photographs.
+Black and white also arouses that touch of timelessness that we strive to promote in our artistic photographs.

-As a result of our large mammal project in Kenya, we also had close portraits.
+As a result of our large mammal project in Kenya, we created a collection of close-up portraits.
 Usually, our style in animal photography is characterized by wildlife environmental photography.
-We always choose our scenery to highlight the animals we photograph.
+We normally choose our scenery to highlight the animals we photograph.
 Usually, animals occupy a small place in our compositions.

 This time, we focused on the attitudes and expressions of the geladas.
-Our goal was to show off the monkeys only using the bodies.
-We did not want to use sets.
-The animals had to be self-sufficient.
-We wanted to create strong photographs without artifice like the sets.
+Our goal was to show off the monkeys’ forms.
+We did not want to focus on the scenery in the sets.
+The gelada needed to be at the heart of each photograph, so that we might create strong photographs without any deceptive settings.

-For this series, only the light and the geladas served us to create these artistic photographs.
+For this series, only the light and the geladas were used to create these artistic photographs.

-We used the backlight and iridescent technique or the 90-degree lights.
+We used the backlight, the iridescent technique, and the 90-degree lights.

-We wanted to highlight the looks, the attitudes, the bodily expressions.
+We wanted to highlight the looks, the attitudes, and the bodily expressions.

-Our greatest reward for the creation of this series was the meeting with a female and her baby the day before.
+Our greatest reward for the creation of this series was experiencing the meeting of a female and her baby.
 Initially, she was very suspicious.
 She did not let the kid approach too close even though he was curious to see what we were doing.
 Like all children, strange things are objects of lust.
-We went to the ground a few meters from the group.
-After two hours of patience, the mother approached us.
-He let the little fun in front of our goal.
-It was a moment of extraordinary sharing.
-The animal world is fascinating.
+We ventured a few meters from the group, and after two hours of patience, the mother approached us.
+She let the kid have a little fun with us.
+This was a moment of extraordinary sharing, further emphasizing the fascinating wonder of the animal world.